fmcl-jiji/azaharplus-update/README.md

 # AzaharPlus Linux Updater/Launcher

-A simple bash script to automate the installation and updating of **AzaharPlus** on Linux.
+A simple bash script to automate the installation and updating, and launching of **AzaharPlus** on Linux.

 ## Features
 * **Auto-Update:** Checks GitHub API for the latest release.